cchurch/api-docs/source/includes/_api_layout.md

 400	| Unexpected or non-identifiable arguments are supplied 401	| Unauthorized due to invalid session cookie
-403	| Forbidden due to the user missing the necessary privileges 404	| Layout matching the ID was not found
+403	| Forbidden due to the user missing the necessary privileges 404	| Layout ID not found
 200	| Request succeeded

 <!--===================================================================-->